ayshashaban/Shopping-Assistant-Robot/README.md

-# Robotic Arm Control System Project
+# Shopping Assistant Robot Project

-This project is designed to control a robotic arm using a custom application.
+This project is designed to control a robotic arm mounted on a mobile base by a costume application, and implemented motion algorithms to enable precise and smooth movements of the robotic arm for picking and placing items.

 ## Hardware Requirements